 NOTE: The method used to determine whether the proper amount of refrigerant is metered into the evaporator coils is to determine the number of degrees of super heat the vapor has absorbed in the coils.
 The specifications are 8 to 15 degrees super heat.
-It is calculated for all models.
-See Example Chart for Determining super heat.
+It is calculated for all models as follows: See Chart I for examples of Determining super heat.

-Observe suction pressure at gauge and obtain the nearest temperature corresponding to this pressure from Temperature-Pressure Relation Chart.
-From the observed temperature reading on thermometer in evaporator, subtract 5 degrees to compensate for thermometer connection error and suction line pressure drop.
-The temperature difference between the suction pressure temperature relation and the corrected evaporator temperature should not be less than 8 degrees nor more than 15 degrees super heat.
+Observe suction pressure at gauge and obtain the nearest temperature corresponding to this pressure from the Temperature-Pressure Relation Chart for Refrigerant 12, Chart II.
+From the observed temperature reading on thermometer, subtract 5 degrees to compensate for thermometer connection error and suction line pressure drop.
+The temperature difference between the suction pressure temperature relation and the corrected temperature should not be less than 8 degrees nor more than 15 degrees super heat.